"Bufo" scorteccii

-"Bufo" scorteccii, formerly known as Duttaphrynus scorteccii, is a species of toad in the family Bufonidae.
+"Bufo" scorteccii (Scortecci's toad) is a species of toad in the family Bufonidae.
 It is endemic to Yemen, with its range restricted to a plateau near the western region of Mafhaq.
 Its natural habitats are shrubland as well as wetland areas.

+It was originally described in the genus Bufo in 1970.
+In 2006, it was removed from that genus but not assigned to another genus until 2009 when it was assigned to Duttaphrynus.
+This was reversed in 2015 due to physical characteristics that are similar to both Duttaphrynus and Sclerophrys.